JamelD/COP3363/Homework2/README.md

 - You may only use the iostream and/or iomanip libraries (you do not need any others for these tasks)
 - When you write source code, make sure it is clear, readable, and well-documented (see the style guide).
 - Include the appropriate HEADER at the top of your file

+#### Compiling and Running
+Make sure your code compiles with g++ before you submit.
+You can use any IDE to develop if you choose, but we will be grading using the compiler g++.